sakinagh/python-projects/README.md

 # python-projects

-contains python projects that accomplish different skills
+contains python projects that were accomplished with different skills

     - data science
     - databases